 About Pork Shoulder

-This cut is typically sold in large slabs.
+This cut is typically available in large slabs.
 It’s possible to find pieces in the 3- to 4-pound range, but 8- to 10-pound cuts are typical.

 Pork shoulder should keep for about six to eight months when it’s properly stored in the freezer.
 If you’re anything like me, you won’t be able to wait that long before firing up the grill again, but it’s best to mark the package with the date just in case.